Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 any books that I write.

-My wife is terrific at it.
+My wife is terrific at it,

-But but for me, I would always sort of
+I always sort of joke

-joke my would you are all bullet points.
+my would be more all bullet points.

-Very clear, very concise,
+Very clear, very concise, but very boring.

-is an entire field, honestly.
+writing is a higher field, honestly.

-So so if you ever get really important,
+So if you ever get really important,

-you can go
+you can go write some instruction manuals.

 But it's good to have a list.

-So.
-So that's, you know, that's.
+So so that's you know, that's

 I guess that's important.